peteroupc/peteroupc.github.io/exporand.md

 - Flajolet et al. (2010\)[^7] use the term _geometric bag_ to refer to a uniform PSRN in the interval [0, 1] that stores binary (base-2) digits, some of which may be unsampled.
 In this case, the PSRN can consist of just a fractional part, which can be implemented as described earlier.
 - Karney (2016\)[^1] uses the term _u-rand_ to refer to uniform PSRNs that can store a sign, integer part, and a fractional part, where the base of the fractional part's digits is arbitrary, but Karney's concept only contemplates sampling digits from left to right without any gaps.

-A uniform PSRN remains a uniform PSRN even if it was generated using a non-uniform random sampling algorithm (such as Karney's algorithm for the normal distribution).
+A uniform PSRN remains a uniform PSRN even if it was generated using a nonuniform random sampling algorithm (such as Karney's algorithm for the normal distribution).

 <a id=Exponential_Partially_Sampled_Random_Numbers></a>